-Disinheriting the IRS and Advanced Trust Planning CLE
+Disinheriting the IRS and Trust Strategies in 2023 CLE

 Register for CLE and MCLE credit - specific credit hours are listed at the bottom of this page.

-Benefits: A growing middle class has turned to attorneys to lawfully protect trillions of dollars annually from taxation.
+Taxes are estimated to increase by $13 trillion over the next decade.
 Ethically disinheriting the IRS and mitigating tax exposure have never been in greater demand than today, as clients are more focused than ever on take-home pay and savings.
 The program will cover the latest developments and strategies that impact trust and retirement planning and savings for both individuals and businesses.
-The Rossdale faculty for this seminar features several leading authorities, who will discuss comprehensive tax & trust planning, mitigating tax exposure, tax-efficient entities, wealth transfers, multi-national considerations, maximizing income after retirement, gift taxation, and using the amendments to the tax rules to benefit clients.
+The Rossdale faculty for this seminar features several leading authorities, who will discuss comprehensive tax & trust planning, mitigating tax exposure, tax-efficient entities, step-up & gift basis rule advantages, wealth transfers, Grantor Retained Annuity Trusts & Qualified Personal Residence Trusts, maximizing income after retirement, gift taxation, and using the amendments to the tax rules to benefit clients.
 Course materials will serve as a helpful guide on these skills and techniques, as well as a useful source for your future reference.

 b.
 Effective Tools to Mitigate Tax Exposure